dgerosa/skywalker/README.md

 #### Things I like in Python

 `skywalker` is a Python module that contains some of the things I like in Python.
-I was tired of copying the same snippets over and over, so I put them in a module to be imported from everywhere. `skywalker` deals with all sort of things like plotting, timing, checkpointing, etc. etc.
+I was tired of copying the same snippets over and over, so I put them in a module to be imported from everywhere.

 ## Installation